 The bill would have an indeterminate, though likely insignificant fiscal impact.
-The bill would increase the administrative costs for county registers of deeds and the Department of Natural Resources.
-The property also would be exempt from the General Property Tax Act, which would reduce local and State revenue.
+The bill would increase the administrative costs for county registers of deeds and the DNR.
 A person that violated the bill would face up to 90 days in jail, a fine of at least \$2,000, or both.

-New misdemeanor arrests and convictions under the bill could increase resource demands on law enforcement, court systems, community supervision, and jails; however, it is unknown how many people would be prosecuted under provisions of the bill.
+New misdemeanor arrests and convictions under the bill could increase resource demands on law enforcement, court systems, community supervision, and jails; however, it is unknown how many people would be prosecuted under the provisions of the bill.
 Local jail costs vary by jurisdiction and thus costs for local governments would vary.
 Local revenue to local libraries could increase under the bill as any additional revenue from imposed fines would go to local libraries.